 - As Nietzsche demonstrated, such “fragmentation” inexorably precipitates nihilism — and nihilism inexorably entails the loss of the “broken fragments” themselves: “With the true world we also have abolished the apparent one!!” ↩

 - The two came to the department in the same year, 1946. ↩

 - McLuhan has a bracketed note here: “this by the way applies also to our own sense lives in which each sense typically translates itself into each of the other five senses”.
-The facility of such translation is of course the sensus communis. ↩
+The faculty of such translation is the sensus communis. ↩

 - Already in 1948 McLuhan had written to his friend Felix Giovanelli: “in an age like ours (…) every motion of the mind (individual) is seen to involve the whole mind (society) and its entire relation to Being.”
 This letter is not in Letters; it is in the Pound papers at Indiana. ↩